00024-5840-XX ZALTRAP 100MG/4ML Solution (SANOFI-AVENTIS U.S.)

 Individual continues to meet initial approval criteria

-Response to treatment is indicated by stabilization of disease or decrease in size of tumor or tumor spread
+Tumor response with stabilization of disease or decrease in size or spread of tumor

-Absence of unacceptable toxicity from the drug such as hemorrhage; gastrointestinal perforation; fistula formation; hypertension; wound healing complications; arterial thromboembolic events; proteinuria; neutropenic complications; reversible posterior leukoencephalopathy syndrome (RPLS)
+Absence of unacceptable toxicity from the drug.
+Examples of unacceptable toxicity include the following: hemorrhage; gastrointestinal perforation; fistula formation; hypertension; wound healing complications; arterial thromboembolic events; proteinuria; neutropenic complications; reversible posterior leukoencephalopathy syndrome (RPLS); severe diarrhea/dehydration; etc

 DOSAGE & ADMINISTRATION

-4 mg/ kg as an intravenous (IV) infusion over 1 hour every two weeks
+4 mg/ kg as an intravenous (IV) infusion over 1 hour every two weeks, until disease progression or unacceptable toxicity.

 LENGTH OF AUTHORIZATION